 And even better, all of the lungworms we have identified from the Queensland frogs are genuine Aussie species - none have been carrying the cane toad's parasite!
 Dr. Ligia Pizzatto has been checking this important issue by trying to infect native frogs with the toads' parasite.

 So, we were getting pretty excited about using the lungworm for toad control.
 A community group (Kimberley Toad Busters) heard about our work on parasites, and got so keen on the idea that they tried to push the government into letting them release parasites.
 And their website says that they even set up some research of their own.
 But it all turned into a fizzer.
 First, Dr. Ligia Pizzatto’s work showed that the toad lungworm can be deadly to some of the native frogs, so it would be crazy to use it for toad control.
 And second, our more detailed work showed that the effects on toads aren’t really great enough for parasites to have much influence on toad numbers.
 For example, the parasites don't slow down the toad's rate of dispersal.
 And third, it also emerged that parasites have trouble surviving on the invasion front, because toads are too scarce and the lungworm larvae can’t find new hosts.
-So, this idea has gone to the dustbin of history – it looked good for a while, but it just won’t work.
+So, this idea is now dead and buried – it looked good for a while, but it just won’t work.